THIS PAGE HAS BEEN UPDATED FOR FALL ADVISING FOR SPRING CLASSES.

-Sometime in September in the fall term (February in the spring term), Honors Program students will receive an email with instructions about how to schedule their required advisement.
+Sometime in September in the fall term (February in the spring term), Honors Program students will receive an email with instructions about how to schedule their required Honors Program advisement.

 Registration Tips and Timetable

 - Select the earliest date and time available.
-Advising appointments will continue to be added until registration begins in November or April, but students who delay scheduling their appointment may end up registering after early registration begins.
+Advising appointments will continue to be added until registration begins in November (fall) or April (spring), but students who delay scheduling their appointment may end up registering after early registration begins.

 - If you cannot find an available time for advising, wait a day or two until more availability is added.

 - Honors students cannot register for classes without first completing the Honors Program advisement process.
 Early registration is a privilege available only to students in good standing in the Honors Program who have fulfilled all their advising requirements.